 We believe that all AEC firms should have a 3–5 year Strategic Plan and a 1-year Marketing Plan.
-We strongly believe that firms need to write these plans themselves or they won’t get implemented.
+We strongly believe that firms need to write these plans themselves, with guidance from a consultant, or they won’t get implemented.
 For the same reason that doctors aren’t allowed to operate on themselves (too painful/too much bias), we believe you need objective guidance through the strategic and marketing planning process.

 Purpose: why your firm exists

 Vision: where your firm is headed

 Values: how your firm will get there (core beliefs)

 Positioning: why they will join you (unique value proposition)

 Marketing Mix of which vehicles you will use to help you reach your goals

 Who in the firm will take responsibility for each marketing tactic